PoriaKH/reliable-udp/README.md

 User will send bunch of packets to our client, our client will transfer the packets to [Lossy Link](https://github.com/HirbodBehnam/lossy_link) which will reorder and loose some of our packets randomly and we're gonna make sure that our server recieves packets in the right order and 0% loss rate.
 <img width="799" alt="image" src="https://github.com/PoriaKH/reliable-udp/assets/94684621/c75fd798-4e0e-4a0f-bae0-dc34c755eedd">
 ### Usage
-You may want to use ncat for user like below:
 ```
 ./lossy_link 127.0.0.1:12345 127.0.0.1:54321
 ```